jdh4/running_gromacs/03_benchmarks/README.md

 (pme) `gmx mdrun -npme 1 -ntomp_pme 4 -ntmpi 4 -ntomp $SLURM_CPUS_PER_TASK -s bench.tpr`
 (n) 16 ntasks-per-node

+Make sure you have a gmx and mdrun_mpi for tigerCpu and one set for tigerGpu.

 Below is the Slurm script for 1 core and 1 GPU on TigerGPU:

 ```bash